 Cons: Not sturdy, hard to clean, only small/medium sizes

-Another leader in its category, PetPeppy's premium airline approved dog travel crate is visually appealing, stylish and comes with a ton of features that makes it easy to carry your dog.
-It only comes in a single color (black with red accent) and have huge mesh windows on each side that will give your dog lots of ventilation.
+Another leader in its category, PetPeppy's premium airline-approved dog travel crate is visually appealing, stylish, and comes with a ton of features that make it easy to carry your dog.
+It only comes in a single color (black with the red accent) and has huge mesh windows on each side that will give your dog lots of ventilation.
 It's expandable that allows for tons of extra storage.
-As with all other pet carriers, this best dog travel crate doesn't need any assembly and it somewhat collapsible if you need to store it away.
+As with all other pet carriers, this best dog travel crate doesn't need any assembly and is somewhat collapsible if you need to store it away.
 You won't need any tools for this one either.

 PetPeppy dog travel carrier is not waterproof or water-resistant and may be difficult to clean due to its construction and the materials used.
 The main reason a pet owner would buy this is due to how easy it is to carry it, especially if you have small dogs.
 The expandable space is also a huge advantage since you can store your dog's toys and other supplies without having to carry them with you, but that obviously makes the crate less ergonomic and expands its sides, which makes it less easy to carry.